Chumba4209/BMP180_D1Mini/README.md

 ---

-### 📥 Clone the Project (Open in VS Code)
+###  Clone the Project (Open in VS Code)

-Option 1: Open a new file in VS code (Ctrl+ Shift+ N) > Click Clone git repository PlatformIO will download all libraries automatically Option 2: Open
+Option 1: Open a new file in VS code (Ctrl+ Shift+ N) > Click Clone git repository > Choose repository to clone

+PlatformIO will download all libraries related to the project automatically

+Option 2: Open

 ```bash